Babe Ruth's called shot

-Babe Ruth's called shot is the home run hit by Babe Ruth of the New York Yankees against the Chicago Cubs in the fifth inning of Game 3 of the 1932 World Series, held on October 1, 1932, at Wrigley Field in Chicago.
+Babe Ruth's called shot was a home run hit by Babe Ruth of the New York Yankees against the Chicago Cubs in the fifth inning of Game 3 of the 1932 World Series, held on October 1, 1932, at Wrigley Field in Chicago.
 During his at-bat, Ruth made a pointing gesture before hitting the home run to deep center field.
 One of the reporters at the game wrote that Ruth had "called his shot", using terminology from billiards.
 The episode added to Ruth's superstardom and became a signature event of baseball's golden age.

 Film of the event confirms that Ruth made a pointing gesture, but his intent remains unknown—whether he was promising a home run, or merely gesturing at fans or the Cubs in their dugout.

 Background

 Before Game 3, the Yankees and the Cubs had shown growing animosity towards one another.
-Various reasons have been given with one being Yankee manager Joe McCarthy's grudge against the Cubs who had fired him in 1930, despite winning the National League pennant the previous season.
-The other concerned Cubs player Mark Koenig, who had been a big part of the Yankees' World Championships in 1927 & 1928 and had been traded to the Cubs mid-season in 1932.
-Using his mid-season arrival as the reason, the Cubs players voted that Koenig would only get half of his World Series bonus, which his old Yankee teammates saw as an insult when they'd heard.
+Various reasons have been given, with one being Yankee manager Joe McCarthy's grudge against the Cubs who had fired him in 1930, despite winning the National League pennant the previous season.
+The other concerned Cubs player Mark Koenig, who had been a big part of the Yankees' World Championships in 1927 and 1928 and had been traded to the Cubs mid-season in 1932.

+Using his mid-season arrival as the reason, the Cubs players voted that Koenig would only get half of his World Series bonus, which his old Yankee teammates saw as an insult when they heard of it.
 While warming up before Game 1, Ruth supposedly shouted to Koenig about how his Cub teammates were "cheap bums", which led to the Cubs players shouting back at Ruth, at which point other Yankees players joined in.

-The two teams continued to shout insults at one another from their respective dugouts during Games 1 & 2, both won by the Yankees in New York.
-Before Game 3, Chicago fans had joined in the fury, supposedly cursing and spitting on Ruth and his wife Claire as they arrived at Wrigley Field.
+The two teams continued to shout insults at one another from their respective dugouts during Games 1 and 2, both won by the Yankees in New York.
+Before Game 3, Chicago fans had joined in the furore, supposedly cursing and spitting on Ruth and his wife Claire as they arrived at Wrigley Field.